-- (1) The requirements in 501, are to apply to the steel castings intended to be used for the components specified in the relevant Parts of hull construction equipments and machinery, except that defined in 502., 503, and 504.. - (2) Steel castings having characteristics differing from those specified in 501, are to comply with the requirements in 101, 2.
+- (1) The requirements in 501. are to apply to the steel castings intended to be used for ships and offshore units for worldwide services as the components specified in the relevant Parts of hull construction equipments and machinery, except that defined in 502., 503. and 504..
+(2023) - (2) Additional requirements may be necessary, especially when the castings are intended for service at low or elevated temperatures, e.g. for ships with ice-class or for boilers.
+(2023) - (3) Additional requirements will typically be required for castings for offshore units depending on applicable service temperature and environment.
+(2023) - (4) Steel castings having characteristics differing from those specified in 501. are to comply with the requirements in 101.
+2.